-- 7.18 The remaining site allocations for which reliance could not be placed on project level HRA are assessed in Table 7.2. - 7.19 The assessment of the remaining allocations found that none of them would result in significant direct disturbance or indirect urban edge effects and that adverse effects on the integrity of Breckland SPA could be ruled out, both alone and in combination.
+- 7.13 The remaining site allocations for which reliance could not be placed on project level HRA are assessed in Table 7.2. - 7.14 The assessment of the remaining allocations found that none of them would result in significant disturbance and other urban edge effects (visual presence and light pollution from buildings; domestic cat predation; or noise pollution) and that adverse effects on the integrity of Breckland SPA could be ruled out, both alone and in combination.